2015 - Amsterdam, NL

 For contract renewal and device upgrade, customers use a combination of offline and online channels to interact with Vodafone.
 Since these channels have been designed in isolation, the customer experience is fragmented, confusing and often redundant.

-Together with Vodafone we set out to understand the current experience and identify opportunities to align the different channels as well as Vodafone's content backup service.
-As a result, we designed two service concepts that would blur the line between the two channels by enhancing each-other’s value when used in combination.
+Together with Vodafone we set out to understand the current experience and identify opportunities to blur the line between digital and physical channels, seeking to enhance value when used in combination.

 Research findings were used to map the as-is customer journey and to identify gaps and opportunities.
-Additionally, the research uncovered customer attitudes and behaviours towards renewal and repair experiences, like the expected duration of an in-store interaction or the frequency on which data is backed up.
+The research also uncovered customer attitudes and behaviours towards renewal and repair experiences, like the expected duration of an in-store interaction or the frequency on which data is backed up.
 As a result, we defined five design principles that would be the baseline for redesigning the renewal and repair journeys.

 Together with Vodafone, we defined design principles and strategic opportunities to guide the service re-design.
 A new customer journey was mapped together with the basic back-end service activities that would be required to provide the new experience.